kyuQee/kyuqee.github.io/posts/math-for-quant-part-1.md

 # WORK IN PROGRESS

 # Introduction

 High school curricula typically introduce basic probability concepts; however, probability theory applied in financial mathematics and statistics requires significantly advanced techniques.
 To enhance my understanding and proficiency, I will undertake an in-depth exploration of probability theory, encompassing distributions such as binomial, Gaussian, and Poisson, as well as concepts including random variables, sigma algebras, and probability spaces.

+## Prerequisites for Reading

+To get the most out of this blog post, you should have:

+**High School Math:** A solid foundation in algebra, coordinate geometry, trigonometry, and basic probability (e.g., AP Calculus/Statistics, JEE Advanced, IB Math HL, or A-Level Mathematics).

+**Set Notation:** Comfort with basic set notation (e.g., describing points in a plane or intervals).

+**Geometric Intuition:** Ability to visualize geometric shapes like circles and chords.

+**Curiosity:** An interest in exploring advanced probability concepts, such as sigma algebras and probability spaces, introduced in an accessible way.

+**Optional:** Familiarity with calculus or logical reasoning can enhance understanding but isn't required.

+No prior knowledge of measure theory or advanced probability is needed&mdash;we'll build from intuitive ideas to formal concepts together!

 ## The Paradox